szitnik/Introduction-to-Databases---Tools/mysql/README.md

 # Introduction to Databases - lab environment setup (mySQL)

-The repository is created for the lab session during the Introduction to Databases course at the University of Ljubljana, Faculty for computer and information science.
+The repository is created for lab sessions during the Introduction to Databases course at the University of Ljubljana, Faculty for computer and information science.

 ## Mac OS, Linux - instructions